microsoft/chart-parts/packages/processing/vsvg/README.md

 ## Purpose

-This package converts GoG scenegraphs into virtual-svg documents, these are basically a Virtual-Dom for SVGs, but abstract enough to be used by different SVG implementations.
+This package converts Markable scenegraphs into virtual-svg documents, these are basically a Virtual-Dom for SVGs, but abstract enough to be used by different SVG implementations.